 Honduras: Seeds of hope - Aiding farmers in the Dry Corridor

-Juan and Miriam are smallholder farmers in Honduras' Dry Corridor, where prolonged drought make it difficult to sustain their crops year-round.
-With support from a program called the Dry Corridor Alliance - PROSASUR, Juan and Miriam have been introduced to water harvesting systems, irrigation and other tools and practices that will help them be more resilient in the face of climate extremes and other challenges.
+With support from a program called the Dry Corridor Alliance - PROSASUR, farmers have been introduced to water harvesting systems, irrigation and other tools and practices that will help them be more resilient in the face of climate extremes and other challenges.
 Learn more.

 Honduras: Tipping the scales-Combating childhood malnutrition in the Dry Corridor